-OBS is one of the best and most powerful open-source broadcasting and recording softwares available.
-It offers lots of customization and plugins that are not available on other softwares, such as move transition, closed captioning, and many others.
+OBS is one of the best and most powerful open-source broadcasting and recording software available.
+It offers lots of customization and plugins that are not available on other software, such as move transition, closed captioning, and many others.

-While OBS is a great software, it does come with a steeper learning curve than other softwares, such as Streamlabs OBS.
+While OBS is great software, it does come with a steeper learning curve than other software, such as Streamlabs OBS.
 Therefore, if you’re tech-savvy or a more advanced streamer, OBS is the right software for you.
 If you’re a beginner, you might prefer the simpler Streamlabs OBS.

 OBS is also the first software to receive major updates.
 For example, OBS has a studio mode that was released a few years ago, while studio mode is yet to be released on Streamlabs OBS.

 Is OBS Free?

 OBS is completely free to use.
 Once you download OBS, you can use every feature and you will not have to worry about ads or malware.
 In addition, you can download the plugins that we previously discussed at no cost.

 OBS Studio Features

 As a free and open-source program, OBS Studio allows you to use the following live-streaming features for when you stream to Twitch.
 These features can be used by both Mac and Windows users on the streaming platform of their choice.

 - Platform compatibility – OBS Studio is compatible with many other platforms designed for live streaming.
 All you need to do is input the stream key of the streaming platform of your choice in the settings menu and you will be able to start streaming with ease.

 - Broadcast audio – Not only can you add more than one audio source at the same time, but you can use OBS Studio as a make-shift audio mixer by adjusting the audio levels of each of your audio sources.
 It also has a built-in noise gate to help you keep the sound of your broadcast crisp and clear for your audience.